-The Hall welcomes applicants from a wide variety of disciplines.
-Its resources are well suited to students in the Humanities and Social Sciences.
-We regularly admit students working on theological, philosophical, ecological, political, ethical and other topics that contribute to the understanding and promotion of human flourishing.
-We also welcome applications from students who specialize in digital scholarship and digital humanities.
-The Hall is well suited to members of religious congregations or clergy as well as lay students.
-As a reference, here is a list of typical postgraduate academic subjects for students at Campion Hall.
+The Hall welcomes applicants many different fields, and our resources are particularly well-suited to students in the Humanities and Social Sciences.
+We admit students for most programmes offered by these Divisions, and regularly admit those working on theological, philosophical, ecological, political, ethical, cultural and other topics that contribute to the understanding and promotion of human dignity and environmental justice.
+The Hall is well-suited to lay students as well as members of religious congregations or clergy.

 In addition to being a centre for research, Campion Hall is the home of Jesuits in Oxford, and there is a distinct rhythm that revolves around liturgical life.
-While participation is not mandatory, many find getting involved in the Hall’s liturgical life enriching.
-For those who understand, appreciate, and take strength from our values, Campion Hall is an inspirational and vibrant place to study and research for the civilisation of ‘freedom, growth, salvation and love’ of which Pope Francis, the first Jesuit Pope, has spoken.
+While participation in the Hall’s liturgical life is not mandatory, many find it enriching.
+For those who understand, appreciate, and take strength from our values, Campion Hall is an inspirational and vibrant place to study and research for the civilisation of ‘freedom, growth, salvation and love’ of which Pope Francis, the first Jesuit Pope, spoke.

 Students most likely to flourish at Campion Hall are those with:

-• A preference for being part of a small close-knit community
+- A preference for being part of a small close-knit and egalitarian community.

 You can find the latest copy of the Campion Hall Student Handbook here.